KeanDelly/KeanDelly.com/_personal_projects/portfolio_website.md

 ## Background

-This Portfolio website is quite a long time in the making.
-It was started in 2022 whilst I was looking for an Industrial PLacement experiance, with the goal of impressing employers with a portfolio of my work.
-After doing an initial landing page and moving onto the actual projects section, I soon realised that it was serving no purpose other then being a more awkward way to link to Github Repositories.
+This Portfolio site is quite a long time in the making.
+It was started in 2022 with the primary purpose of showcasing my work to prospective employers.
+With Web Development not being my area of interest, the initial landing page and projects section served no greater purpose then being a more awkward way to link to Github Repositories.

 Now in 2024, having graduated university, I wanted to revisit the project.
-I wanted to create a professional looking site that showcased my work.
+To create a professional looking site, showcasing my work in a more personal way than just a github profile.
 This time a proper development approach would be taken, starting with the design and layout of the website, with the content of the site to follow.
-By doing so, it would also allow me to reflect on the projects created at university and during my spare time, thinking about the skills I've learned.
+By doing so, I could reflect on both university and personal projects, the skills they developed and the lessons learned.

 ## Development Overview

+Initially I wanted to follow a waterfall like approach to the sites creation, this fell by the wayside for a more Agile approach.
+The justification for this being simple, revisiting older projects can take a surprising amount of time.
+For each project, the code, reports, comments from lecturers, etc all need looking through and framing in the context of the time.
+Easier for final year projects.
+Harder for those in my first year of University.
+The hybrid approach being as follows: the stages of design through to implementation would be waterfall.
+The implementation onwards would be more iterative.
+With Projects added as time permitting.

-The development of the site has mostly followed a waterfall like approach.
-First a pen and paper sketch of the page alyouts was made, and colors selected for the site.
-I then looked into the technologies that could make the development of the site much easier.
-Things such as hosting providers and site creation tools.
+To begin, a pen and paper sketch of the page layouts were drawn, and colors selected for the site.
+Then potential development tools were investigated that would make the development of the site much easier.

-Being a free platform that i counsider quite trustworthy, I decided to use Github Pages as a hosting platform.
+Being a free, and quite trustworthy platform, I decided to use Github Pages as a hosting platform.
 This indirectly influened the selection of site creation tool.
-Remembering the pains of managing large numbers of links across even a small number of pages, I wanted to find a tool that made site management easier, but also allow the creation of the site in pure code form.
-Being supported by Github Pages, Jekyll seemed ideal as it fit all the above criteria.
+Managing the links betweeen even a small number of pages can quickly become a big task.
+For this reason the Static Site Generator Jekyll seemed an ideal choice.
+It allowed the generation of links and page layouts to be geenrated programatically, with the added bonus of being supported by Github Pages.

-The base of the site was created, powered by Jekyll.
-A default template for all pages was made, alongside the creation of a collection for projects, to allow the auto-generation of the Projects pages.
-The design of the page did vary slightly from its origninal drawings, but mostly small aesthetic changes, such as a white instead of clementine background.
+The base of the site was created, a default template for all pages, alongside the creation of a collection for projects.
+This allowed the auto-generation of the Projects page.
+At this stage the design of the page did vary from its origninal drawings, but for small aesthetic changes, such as a white instead of clementine background.

 Once I was happy with the layout, aswell as getting a bit bored with graphic design.
 I began to fill out the content.
-The Projects collection came in really handy, since it meant the majority of pages could be written in simple markdown, and the pages automatically generated.
+Which is where I am now... filling out the projects one by one.
+The Projects collection is coming in handy, as each project page can be written in simple markdown, and generated automatically.

 ## Technologies Used